polylang/polylang/readme.txt

 * Add the list of wpml-config.xml files in the site health information
 * Improve the performance of the get_pages() filter #980
 * Improve the compatibility of 'wpml_object_id' with the original filter #972
+* Prevent term_exists to be filtered by language in WP 6.0
 * Fix some PHP 8.1 deprecations #949 #985
 * Fix a fatal error in PHP 8.1 #987
 * Fix category feed not redirected when the langage code is wrong #887
+* Fix default category not created for secondary languages (introduced in 3.1) #997
+* Fix parent page when the parent post type is not translatable #1001
+* Fix the Yoast SEO breadcrumb when it includes a non-synchronized taxonomy #1005
 * Fix a PHP Notice when adding a new language and Yoast SEO is active #979
 * Fix a PHP warning in Yoast SEO compatibility #954